Unrecognized

 The breed is high-energy and needs a lot of exercise.
 For this reason, it would be better suited for those without mobility issues.
 Their size also makes them more challenging to control on the lead, so they are not advised for older people.

-King Shepherds are heavy shedders, so daily brushing can help reduce dog hair around the home, on clothes, and furniture.
+King Shepherds are heavy shedders, so daily brushing can help reduce dog hair around the home, on clothes, and on furniture.
 As all dog owners know, there will inevitably be hair on your clothes, no matter what you do.

 An outside hose can be a great way to clean the dog, and quarterly baths or cleaning should be sufficient unless it gets dirty when out on walks or playing.